mila-iqia/ResearchTemplate/docs/features/testing.md

 - [ ] Describe the Github Actions workflows that come with the template, and how to setup a self-hosted runner for template forks.
 - [ ] Add links to relevant documentation -->

-## 🔥 Automated testing on SLURM clusters with GitHub CI
+## :fire: Automated testing on SLURM clusters with GitHub CI

 > 🔥 NOTE: This is a feature that is entirely unique to this template! 🔥